khedoros/khedgb/README.md

 ### GameBoy Camera

 If you specify "CAMERA=yes" when compiling, and have OpenCV dev headers installed, the Camera mapper will try to capture images from the first V4L2 device, emulating the Mitsubishi M64282FP camera used in the Game Boy Camera.
 It supports the dithering/quantization registers (contrast) and the exposure registers (brightness), which is enough to support the options used by the Game Boy Camera software.
 There are options that the camera module supports, and that the mapper provides access to, but that the Camera never used.
 I'm not supporting those options, for the time being.

+### GameBoy Printer

+Can't have the camera without the printer, right?
+When the printer receives the appropriate commands, it will output a PNG file that should contain the image that would come out of an actual GameBoy printer (it just numbers the file, but it tells you the number of the file that it output).
+I haven't added image decompression yet (so games that require it will behave unpredictably), but most games write their pictures as decompressed data anyhow.

 ## Far Future